Updated: May 23

 My childhood, and early adulthood, were often dominated by fear.
-A fear that I, or that those I loved, would come to harm.
+A fear that I or that those I love would come to harm.
 An overbearing sense of responsibility for my own, and other people's, well being.
 Dreaming of being crushed by huge uncontrollable objects.
 So at times I would feel paralysed by anxiety.
 Paradoxically fearing both joining in, by attaching to other people, and of missing out, by being left alone.
 Nowhere felt safe enough.

 I found myself avoiding difficult conversations, standing up for myself, learning sign language, saying what I needed and protecting others from harm.
 Not doing the things I knew to be right.
 Feeling too sacred to do them.
 This, unsurprisingly, led to feelings of guilt and shame.
 The beginnings of a depression I have described in another blog.

 Anxiety also help me distract from other certainties in life.
 For example mortality, frustration, loss and incompleteness.
 Anxiety was a short term solution that when overused actually made these certainties more difficult to accept.